arovillard/RZZR/README.md

 # How to use it

-The idea of this section is to explain how the template composition is the best and easiest to use when you try to use well-formed, architectures, especially using redux flow.

 The template follows a simple and convenient exporting pattern.
 The folder index exposes the resources, allowing to import all from the same path.

-With that in mind, we are going to look at each folder to explain how to use it.

 ## Components